gauditech/gaudi-docs/docs/reference/actions.md

 ## Respond action

 Respond action can be used in custom endpoints for sending HTTP response.
-It uses data available in the context so you can use other action types (eg. `fetch`) to provide this data.
+It uses data available in the context so you can use other action types (e.g. `fetch`) to provide this data.

 ### Syntax